Joel-Bauer/dLGN_binocularity/README.md

 # dLGN_binocularity
-This reposetory contains code used to generate figures in the Neuron Publication titled "Limited functional convergence of eye-specific inputs in the retinogeniculate pathway of the mouse" by Bauer J., Weiler S., Fernholz M.H.P., 2021
+This reposetory contains code used to generate figures in the Neuron Publication titled "Limited functional convergence of eye-specific inputs in the retinogeniculate pathway of the mouse" by Bauer J., Weiler S., Fernholz M.H.P., Laubender D., Scheuss V., Hübener M., Bonhoeffer T. & Rose T. (2021)